Ajaykumbhar/LeetCode-DailyQuestion/LeetCode-Daily/August2023/9th-August/README.md

  - If the difference between the current number and the previous number is less than or equal to our guess, we count it as a valid pair.
  - This approach ensures that we count as many pairs as possible within the given maximum difference constraint.

-Updating Range:

-Based on the count of pairs we get from the greedy pairing, we update the range for our guess.
+> **Based on the count of pairs we get from the greedy pairing, we update the range for our guess:**

-If the count of pairs is greater than or equal to the required number of pairs (p), it means we can potentially reduce the maximum difference.
-So, we move the upper limit of the range closer to the current guess.
+- If the count of pairs is greater than or equal to the required number of pairs (p), then we can reduce the maximum difference.

+  - So, we move the upper limit `r` of the range closer to the current guess 'r = mid`.

-If the count of pairs is less than the required number of pairs (p), it means we need a larger maximum difference.
-So, we move the lower limit of the range further from the current guess.
+- Else: if the count of pairs is less than the required number of pairs (p), it means we need a larger maximum difference.

-This updating of the range in each iteration of binary search helps us zero in on the optimal minimum maximum difference.

-Termination and Result:

-The binary search process continues until the lower limit of the range is no longer less than the upper limit.
+  - So, we move the lower limit `l` of the range further from the current guess 'l = mid + 1'.

-At this point, the binary search has converged to a single value, which is the minimum maximum difference that satisfies the given constraints.

-We return this value as the final answer.